 Children, Kids and Teens: listen up, I am only going to tell you this once, because it's important for your brain health, which is important for your entire body - do not do multithreaded programming just because it's available to you.
 20-something's you can.
 Do not do multithreaded programming until college. and do not try to go to college too early. if you get headaches, it probably means one of several things (but I have learned this by experience):

 - for engineers and techs, , carbs like pasta, bread, pastries, fats, and sweets to match your body type (if your head is hot, try some)

 - lack of food

 - lack of safe drinking water (drink until you are no longer thirsty) (techs and engineers too) distilled water is far too acidic for people to drink and is only for machinery and checmical processes and can hurt your insides over time.

 you should focus on school while you have it (unless you are college age and need that kind of work) and just being who you are and being your own age.

-multithreading has its uses. it can be used in a GUI to provide responsiveness. you can process jobs with it, windows has this concept already. here is a quick beginner's introduction.
+multithreading has its uses, but it is not typical programming meaning it is the exception rather than the rule. it can be used in a GUI to provide responsiveness. you can process tasks, windows has this concept already. here is a quick beginner's introduction.

 find out number of cpu threads, number of available procs